Comfy Belly

 Apr 21, 2018 (8 Comments)

-Spaghetti Pizza Pie Have you ever made a spaghetti pie?
+Have you ever made a spaghetti pie?
 I hadn't, until now.
-That's because now it's using spaghetti squash.
 No pasta or pizza dough here.
+Just roasted spaghetti squash, eggs, sauce, protein, and herbs.

-This is an easy dish to bake and serve, and it can be eaten as breakfast, lunch, or dinner, or even snack.
+This is an easy dish to bake and serve, and it can be eaten any time of day.
 Make it and place it in the refrigerator for a few days.
 It reheats quickly and stays together.
-I haven't frozen it and I suspect it would get kind of soggy if you tried to freeze and then reheat.
+I haven't frozen it and I suspect it would get kind of soggy upon reheat.

-My base recipe is vegetarian and dairy free, but you can add cheese if you like, and your favorite protein (besides the eggs).
-I added the measurements for add-ons in the recipe notes.
+My base recipe is vegetarian and free of dairy, but you can add cheese and your favorite protein (besides the eggs).
+My favorite addition is my cauliflower bolognese sauce on top of the pie as a topping along with grated Parmesan cheese and fresh basil.
+I added some general measurements for add-ons in the recipe notes.

 If you try this recipe, I'd love to hear about your additions or changes.
-It seems like there's no limit to what you can do with this simple base recipe.
+It seems like there's no limit to what you can do with this spaghetti squash recipe.

 Pin Recipe Print Recipe Add to List Go to List